Braghadesh/Projects/README.md

 # Projects
-This repository contains source codes and datasets used in my projects
+This repository contains source codes and datasets used in my  personal projects